ArthurSudbrackIbarra/GRC-VSCode-Extension/README.md

 ### GRC: Create Template

 Use this command to create a GRC template.
-Visual Studio Code will open a terminal instance and run the `grc temp generate` command for you.
+Visual Studio Code will open a terminal instance and run the 'grc temp generate' command for you.

 <p align="center">
     <img src="assets/readme-images/grc-create-template.png" alt="GRC Create Template">
 </p>

+### GRC: Delete Template

+Use this command to delete a GRC template.

+### GRC: Edit Template

+Use this command to edit a GRC template.
+The template YAML file will be opened in your Visual Studio Code workspace.

 ### GRC: Install GRC